trivago/chapi/README.md

 Chronos and marathon api client for your console.

 ## Description
-Manage your [Chronos](https://github.com/mesos/chronos) and [Marathon](https://github.com/mesosphere/marathon) tasks like a git repository on your console:
+Manage your [Chronos](https://github.com/mesos/chronos) and [Marathon](https://github.com/mesosphere/marathon) tasks like a git repository in your console:

 * Prepare your tasks before you send them to Remote
-* Manage a separate git repository for tasks backups and history
+* Manage a separate git repository for task backups and history
-* Fast check of your tasks status
+* Quickly check your tasks' status

-It is possible to use either of the system independently or both at once.
+It is possible to use either of the systems independently or both at once.

 ## Requirements